-The network addresses that the server is going to use.
+The network addresses of the VPN that the server is going to create.
 Because we're setting up a routed network, we need to use a different network to any of the existing connected networks (viz. something that's not 192.168.1.0/24 or 10.0.2.0/24).
 The value here is the default value for this option.